goliatone/arpscan/README.md

 ```

-To use the module programmatically:
+To use the module from your program:

 ```javascript
 const arpScanner = require('arpscan');